EURAC-EEBgroup/smellscapy/docs/overview/index.md

 ## **What is SmellscaPy?**

-SmellscaPy is a Python library for **analysing** and **representing** **indoor smellscape perceptual data**.
-It provides simple functions for tasks that would otherwise require many lines of complex code.
+**SmellscaPy** is a Python library for analysing and representing **indoor smellscape perceptual data**.
+It provides tools for **data validation, calculation of perceptual indices, visualization, descriptive statistics and modelling** to support reproducible research in smellscape studies.

 ## **Key Features**

 - **Data validation & preprocessing** of smellscape survey datasets
 - **Computation of perceptual indicators** (i.e., pleasantness, presence)
-- **Visualizations**: scatter plots, density plots, simplified density plots
+- **Visualizations**: scatter plots, density plots, simplified density plots, dynamic plots
 - **Integration with the Python scientific stack** (Pandas, NumPy, Matplotlib)
 - **Ready-to-use example datasets** for tutorials and testing
+- **Analysis**: descriptive statistics and modelling

 ## **Use Cases**
 SmellscaPy can be used to analyse and interpret perceptual data related to olfactory experiences across a wide range of research and application domains: